-BU 306 Employee and Labor Relations
+BU 306 Employee and Labor Relations 3 cr. hrs.
 This course will examine the strategic management of an organization's human capital.
-Functions of supporting a positive and ethical approach to managing human resources including analysis, planning, recruitment, training, performance evaluation, compensation, benefits, and other relations will be examined.
+Functions of supporting a positive and ethical approach to managing human resources analysis, planning, recruitment, including training, performance evaluation, compensation, benefits, and other relations will be examined.
 One semester.

-BU 307 Principles of Marketing
+BU 307 Principles of Marketing 3 cr. hrs.
 This course studies the system of activities that constitute marketing with emphasis on marketing principles, concepts, and strategies utilized by organizations to fulfill their mission, goals, and objectives while identifying and satisfying the needs and wants of consumers.
 One semester.

-BU 401 International Business

-International Business is designed to empower students to develop their global mindset.
+BU 401 International Business3 cr. hrs.International Business is designed to empower students to develop their global mindset.
 Up-to-date and relevant materials will address students to engage in current cultural content and develop an understanding of the global economy.
-One semester.

-BU 402 Organizational Behavior
+One semester.BU 402 Organizational Behavior3 cr. hrs.

 Organizational behavior is the study of how people behave within groups.
 Early studies determined the importance of group dynamics in business productivity.
 The study of organizational behavior is a foundation of corporate human resources.
-Organizational behavior is the study of both group performance and activity individual organization.
+Organizational behavior is the study of both group and individual performance and activity within an organization.
 This area of study examines human behavior in a work environment and determines its impact on job structure, performance, communication, motivation, and leadership.
-Organizational behavior helps in improving functional behavior within the organization and helps attain productivity, effectiveness. efficiency. organizational citizenship.
-It also helps effectively in reducing dysfunctional behavior at the workplace such as absenteeism, employee turnover, dissatisfaction, and tardiness, One semester.
+Organizational behavior helps in improving functional behavior within the organization and helps attain productivity, effectiveness, efficiency, hiaher and organizational citizenship.
+It also helps effectively in reducing dysfunctional behavior at the workplace such as absenteeism, employee turnover, dissatisfaction, and tardiness.
+One semester.

-BU 403 Quantitative Business Research Models 3 cr. hrs.
+- BU 403 Quantitative Business Research Models 3 cr. hrs.
 This course is an introduction to quantitative and research methods in business.
-It addresses the various purposes and approaches to conducting research, studies the research process, and develops methods of analyzing data using statistical software as a tool to aid in management decision-making.
+It addresses the various purposes and approaches to conducting research, studies the research process, and develops methods of analyzing data using statistical software as a tool to aid in management decisionmaking.
 Emphasis is on understanding the concepts of statistical analyses, choosing appropriate tools and procedures to use in each context.
-One semester.

-BU 404 Business Ethics and the Legal Environment 3 cr. hrs.
+One semester. - BU 404 Business Ethics and the Legal Environment 3 cr. hrs.
 The emphasis of the course is on the legal and ethical issues affecting the way businesses operate, including contracts, product liability, regulation, anti-trust, and employment.
 One semester.

-BU 405 Operations Management
+BU 405 Operations Management 3 cr. hrs.
 Operations Management is designed to inform the student of the many strengths of matching supply with demand in reallife situations.
 Diverse ideas will be examined to determine the optimal supply chain management for various organizations.
 One semester.

-BU 406 Human Resource Management
+BU 406 Human Resource Management 3 cr. hrs.
 The course covers behavioral and legal approaches to managing human resources in organizations, employee staffing, maximizing employee potential, organizational behavior, management-labor relations, compensation and security, and the relevance of the HRM functions in achieving the organization's goals.
 Students will discuss the role of human resource management concerning organizational requirements.
 One semester.

-BU 407 Strategic Management
+BU 407 Strategic Management 3 cr. hrs.
 Strategic Management prepares students with the foundation they need to become successful leaders capable of making well-reasoned strategic decisions.
 Cases and models will be utilized to examine and analyze practical applications for implementing and sustaining structure in an organization.
 One semester.

-BU 410 Business Policy Capstone
+BU 410 Business Policy Capstone 3 cr. hrs.
 This course is a capstone course that seeks to integrate the concepts, techniques, and knowledge from business administration and economics courses.
 Its primary focus is on strategic, ethical decision-making and servant leadership.
 One semester.